 Making the best choice in an embroidery book will depend on the type of embroidery you do and your goals for expanding your capabilities.
 Any book that is designed for use by crafters at all levels is more likely to be easier to comprehend through the illustrations and instructions provided.
 Whether you are just getting started at hand embroidery or you are attempting to get the most from an embroidery sewing machine, the right embroidery companion will help you make the best choices in color selection, materials, and techniques to achieve the final project that you have in mind.

 Getting a new embroidery machine can be an exciting time for a crafter who is looking for ways to expand their sewing skills.
-What you may find once it is time to take the machine out of the box is that the job of setting it up and getting started is a lot more intimidating than you expected.
+What you may find once it is time to take the machine out of the box is that learning how to set up an embroidery machine is a lot more intimidating than you expected.
 This is the point where you have to start making decisions about embroidery designs, which thread to use, and what material is best.
 The process of embroidery is automated, but the choices you make prior to the actual embroidery process will determine how successful you are at your new craft.

 There are many brands and models of embroidery machines and each differs to some degree.
 If your machine is brand new and comes with a guide, this is a good place to start with setting it up.
 It will let you know which foot to use for the embroidery and how to go about loading designs to the machine.
 Not all designs are compatible with all machines and some won’t fit the embroidery hoops that are compatible with your machine.